 Scroll down to the bottom of the post for the full recipe.

 - Mix together all the ingredients in a glass mixing bowl.

 Tip: Use a measuring jug to measure out the plant-based milk.

 - Transfer the batter into a madeleine tin.

 - Transfer to a cooling rack to leave them to cool.

 Substitutions you can make to this recipe:

-- you can substitute the lemon zest/juice with orange zest/juice
+- You can replace the lemon zest/juice with orange zest/juice.

 These Madeleines taste best when fresh, but keep for a couple of days.

 More gluten-free vegan baking recipes: